cohen4/Library-web/README.md

 7. Showing list of History borrows and orders

 The most sql code you can see in functions and classes python files.
-In tempaltes folder there is HTML code and in static folder there is css code.
+In template folder there is HTML code and in static folder there is css code.